 Abstract.
-The epistemic use of $y\grave{a}o$ 'should' in Mandarin Chinese shows peculiarities.
-In this paper, I first describe the empirical properties of epistemic $y\grave{a}o$.
-The occurrence of epistemic $y\grave{a}o$ is restricted to certain comparative constructions, but forbidden in other degree constructions or non-degree constructions.
+The epistemic use of yào in Mandarin Chinese, often translated as 'should' in English, shows certain interesting peculiarities.
+In this paper.
+I first describe the empirical properties of epistemic uào.
+The occurrence of epistemic yào is restricted only to certain comparative constructions, but forbidden in other degree constructions or non-degree constructions.
 It cannot appear above or below negation.
 It has a quantificational force stronger than that of existential modals, yet weaker than that of strong necessity modals.
-It can appear with another epistemic modal $y\bar{n}ngg\bar{a}i$, which has a very similar modal flavor and an identical quantificational force.
+It can appear with another epistemic modal yīnggāi, which has a very similar modal flavor and an identical quantificational force.
 When co-occurring, however, the two epistemic modals have to follow a strict word order.
-Next, I examine whether the above properties of epistemic $y\grave{a}o$ arise as lexical idiosyncrasies, from syntax, semantics, or their interface.
-Where relevant in the discussion, I compare epistemic $y\grave{a}o$ to the (near-)synonymous $y\bar{n}ngg\bar{a}i$.
-The epistemic use of $y\grave{a}o$ may constitute an interesting case of inter- and cross-linguistic variation in natural language modality.
+Next, I examine whether the above empirical properties of epistemic yào arise as lexical idiosyncrasies, from syntax, semantics, or their interface.
+Wherever relevant in the discussion, I compare epistemic yào to the (near-)synonymous yīngqāi.
+The epistemic use of yào in Mandarin Chinese may constitute an interesting case of inter- and cross-linguistic variation in natural language modality.